Jurika-web/Clicker/README.md

 # Clicker
-Team work on the topic "Mouse Events"
+Team work on the topic "Mouse and keyboard Events"